hapax/hapax.github.io/assets/minimal-networks.md

 directions, which results in the *minimisation of area*.
 A soap bubble is spherical, for instance, since this is the smallest surface containing a fixed volume of air.
-If we attach two glass plates together, and dip them in soapy water, then bubbles will typically form with vertical walls between the two plates.
+If we attach two plexiglass plates together, and dip them in soapy water, then bubbles will typically form with vertical walls between the two plates.